 The Committee does take an applicant's interest in particular colleges into consideration when matching successful candidates to scholarship places.
 We are unable to guarantee choice of a specific college to candidates during the selection process.

 If I am a Singaporean living overseas, can I still apply for the UWC scholarships?

 Yes, you are still eligible to apply for the scholarships.
 However, you have to be physically present for the selections camp – absence will mean an automatic withdrawal from the scholarship application.

 If I am a foreigner living in Singapore, can I still apply for the UWC scholarships through the National Committee of Singapore?

 You must be a Singapore citizen or Permanent Resident (PR) to apply for the UWC Overseas Scholarships through the Singapore NC.
 Non-Singaporean citizens or PRs may apply for a UWC place through the Singapore National Committee with written permission from the National Committee of their home country in exceptional circumstances.
+However, we are unable to guarantee financial assistance for non-Singaporean citizens or PR applicants.
 Please email firstname.lastname@example.org should you require further information.

 I’m currently in my first year of an IB programme at another school.
 Can I just attend a UWC for the second year of the IB programme and graduate?

 Students who are currently in their first year of the IB programme are welcome to apply.
 However, you must still attend a UWC for the full two years.
 We would like our students to gain the UWC experience in its totality, both in and out of the classroom.
 Please also note that transfer of credits is not available.